neurobin/rnm/README.md

 Simulations can be run instead of actual rename to view the potential outcome as program output on terminal with the *-sim* option.

+#Features at a glance:

+1. Rename files/directories/links en masse with dynamically constructed names.
+2. Undo rename.
+3. Inserting file information (mtime, atime, ctime, permission etc..) in arbitrary formats.
+4. Indexing and formatting the indexes in different ways.
+5. Latin, scientific and base conversion for indexes and counters.
+6. Inserting different level of parent directory names.
+7. Access to current directory name, file name with and without extension.
+8. Regex replace to delete/swap/replace part of the file name.
+9. A regex replace operation can be performed on file only, directory only, link only or any combination of them.
+10. Uppercase/Lowercase conversion on file name (can be done by selecting a part).
+11. Search string to search for files with matching regex/string.
+12. Search string can be specified for only file, directory, link or any combination of them.
+13. Inverse search.
+14. Sorting files and indexing.
+15. Sorting files according to size, modification time, access time etc..
+16. Prioritize file, directory or link during sort.

 #New features: